VolkanSah/aicc-comments-reply-plugin/README.md

 1. Upload the plugin files to the `/wp-content/plugins/WordPress-ChatGPT-Comments-Reply/core.php` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Use the Settings->WPWM OpenAI Settings screen to configure the plugin.
+3. Use the Settings->Plugin Settings screen to configure the plugin.
 You will need to provide an OpenAI API key to use the plugin.
 4. Use the "Reply with A.I" button to generate automatic replies to comments on your WordPress website.

 ## Plugin Options and Settings